Understanding Plumbing Emergencies: What You Need to Know

 What to Do:

-- Unscrew the tap to release pressure on the pipe.
+Unscrew the tap to relieve pressure in the pipe.

-- Apply heat with a hairdryer or heating pad.
+Apply heat using a hairdryer or heating pad.

-- In case the pipe has already burst, switch off the main water supply, and call a plumber.
+If the pipe has burst, turn off the main water supply immediately and call a plumber.

 Clogged Drains and Toilets

-A clogged drain may not appear to always be an emergency, but the situation can get out of hand.
-Specifically, a clogged toilet may overflow and cause water damage and sanitation problems.
+A clogged drain may not always seem like an emergency.
+However, the situation can escalate quickly.
+A clogged toilet can overflow, causing water damage and sanitation problems.

 What to Do:

-- If the clog is not cleared, call a plumber.
+If the clog persists, call a plumber for assistance.

 Burst Pipes